arishma108/Lorem-Ipsum-Generator/README.md

 faas-cli invoke lorem-ipsum-generator --query num_paragraphs=3
 ```

-here we are invoking the function with the "num_paragraphs" input set to 3.
+Here we are invoking the function with the "num_paragraphs" input set to 3.
 You can adjust this value as needed.
 The function will generate the specified number of paragraphs of Lorem Ipsum text and return it as a string output in your terminal or command prompt.
 You can use this function whenever you need to generate random placeholder text for your projects or testing.
 You can also modify the function code to customize the list of Lorem Ipsum words and phrases used to generate the text.
 <br>